 I could never go back to brushing our paint on all of the pieces we refinish.
 Not only does spraying make painting easier and faster, but it also creates that smooth even finish you see in stores.

 Today we’re giving you all the super secret details of how to protect all of your surfaces, both inside and outside as well as the area where you’re spraying.

 This is such an important step to making sure each piece looks clean and crisp, inside and out; as well as making sure your work area stays unpainted.

-1) When working with drawers we start by grabbing a piece of painters tape that is the same width of the drawer and stick it onto the backside of the drawer front.
+1) Grab a piece of painters tape that is the same width of the drawer and stick it onto the backside of the drawer front.
 It needs to go from one side of the drawer to the other and stick up above the drawer at least a half inch.

 3) This creates a seal so the paint can’t over spray inside of the dresser.

 4) We then unfold the plastic, and let it drape down each side and the backside.
-Completely covering the top and sides of the drawer.
+Completely cover the top and sides of the drawer with the plastic.